jeffreygroneberg/dota2stats/README.md

 }
 ```

-### The magic: Getting aggregated values for an account it to see average KD/KDA ratio, GPM/XPM per match and overall kills/deaths stats.
+### Magic: Getting aggregated values for an account id to see average KD/KDA ratio, GPM/XPM per match and overall kills/deaths stats.

 ```java
 // using a date filter